 fbpx

-anything else that was brought up during the Merger & Acquisition deal or investment process.
+Due diligence is a process of verification, investigation, or audit of a potential deal or investment opportunity to confirm all relevant facts and financial information and to verify anything else that was brought up during the Merger & Acquisition deal or investment process.
 Due diligence is completed before a deal closes to provide the buyer with an assurance of what they’re getting.

-Importance of Due Diligence/ Feasibility Study
+Importance of Due Diligence/ Feasibility Studies UAE

 Transactions that undergo a due diligence process offer higher chances of success.
-Due diligence contributes to making informed decisions by enhancing the quality of information
+Due diligence contributes to making informed decisions by enhancing the quality of information available to decision-makers.

 For Buyer

 Due diligence allows the buyer to feel more comfortable that his or her expectations regarding the transaction are correct.
-In mergers and acquisitions (M&A), purchasing a
+In mergers and acquisitions, purchasing a business without doing due diligence substantially increases the risk to the purchaser.

 For Seller

-reveal that the fair market value of the seller’s company is more than what was initially thought to be the case.
+Due diligence is conducted to provide the purchaser with trust.
+However, due diligence may also benefit the seller, as going through the rigorous financial examination may, in fact, reveal that the fair market value of the seller’s company is more than what was initially thought to be the case.
 Therefore, it is not uncommon for sellers to prepare due diligence reports themselves prior to potential transactions.

 Role of Feasibility Study Consultants in the UAE